KageKirin/2dimagefilter/wiki/ImageScaling.md

 ### EPX/Scale2×/AdvMAME2×

-Eric's Pixel Expansion (EPX) is an algorithm developed by Eric Johnston at LucasArts around 1992, when porting the SCUMM engine games from the IBM PC (which ran at 320×200×256 colors) to the early color Macintosh computers, which ran at more or less double that resolution.
+Eric's Pixel Expansion (EPX) is an algorithm developed by Eric Johnston at Lucas Arts around 1992, when porting the SCUMM engine games from the IBM PC (which ran at 320×200×256 colors) to the early color Macintosh computers, which ran at more or less double that resolution.
 The algorithm works as follows: